valtteriviirret/Ukko-Engine/README.md

 - Captured pieces occasionally stay visible and behave like ghost pieces. (rendering issue?)
 - Occasionally false checkmates especially when AI is in check.
 - Sometimes pieces disappear when near the left upper corner.
 This seems to happen a lot with knights.
+- Game sort of freezes if you lose.